wolfv6/keybrd/README.md

 =============================================
 keybrd library is an open source library for creating custom-keyboard firmware.
 The keybrd library allows keyboard designers to develop and publish their firmware simply as possible.
-The resulting keyboard firmware is compatible with standard USB keyboard drivers.

 keybrd library can support any keyboard configuration:
 * one-piece